scottpitcher/spotify-user-engagement/README.md

 <b> Source:</b> Synthetic data generated from Spotify API'd data*

 **For this project, the Spotify API'd data will come from a selection of public, Spotify-created playlists; these playlists will be both Global and Country-specific.
-Country-specific data will be used to create more accurate synthetic user-data from the API'd songs data, while Global songs will be scattered through all users listening histories.
+Country-specific data will be used to create more accurate synthetic user-data from those respective countries, while Global songs will be scattered through all users listening histories.
 The code for this process can be found in <b> *user_data_generation.py*</b> script*